nolimit-buzz/assess-landing-page/README.md

 5. Open a Pull Request

 ## 📄 License

-..Adding this line to test that the CD pipeline is working This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.